willstall/VideoWebsocketServer/README.md

-# Node Websocket Server w/ Brightsign Setup
+# Rasbian Node Websocket Server w/ Brightsign Support
 This is an example project to help you setup a websocket server for use and install it onto a raspberry pi for use as a dedicated server.

 ## Usage